 - Optimal performance on iPhone 11 or newer, indicating potential limitations on older devices

 The Sparrow golf app is making strides in tech, boasting the most advanced AI-driven swing analysis currently available.
 I was skeptical since “AI” is such a buzzword at the moment.
-I was curious how AI really helped and was pleasantly surprised at the way it handed out feedback that was super simple.
+I was curious how AI helped and was pleasantly surprised at how it handed out super simple feedback.

 I had the opportunity to use Sparrow, and it’s the first app that claims to understand, analyze, and learn from my unique swing.
 Can it?
 Well, it does a kind of does.
 At least it’s the easiest golf app to use, so I can see beginners and younger golfers flocking to this.

 Sparrow does a step-by-step breakdown of your swing, followed by corrective suggestions, which have helped my gameplay.

 I particularly appreciate Sparrow’s feature that lets you juxtapose your swing alongside a PGA pro.
 It not only pinpoints the discrepancies but gives a vivid side-by-side comparison.
 This feels similar to having a personal golf instructor by your side, guiding you 24/7.

 I’ve come across reviews mentioning occasional crashes.
 While I experienced this once, it was on an extremely hot day, which might have been a contributing factor.
 But the crash was a small hiccup in what was my most productive range session in years.